-The current six CAUT national awards (Milner, Shorten, Librarians, Savage, Equity and Schrank) should be for distinguished contributions that have broad implications for our profession:
+The current six CAUT national awards (Milner, Sarah Shorten, Librarians and Archivists Distinguished Service, Donald C. Savage, Equity and Bernice Schrank) should be for distinguished contributions that have broad implications for our profession:

-i) CAUT national awards should be listed on the website, announced at Council, and described in the CAUT Profile.
+i.
+Nomination procedures for CAUT national awards should be posted on the CAUT website, announced at Council and publicized in the CAUT Bulletin;

 ii.
 Committees responsible for nominating award candidates to Council should be encouraged to take an active role in identifying prospective award winners and not be restricted to awaiting recommendations;

 iii.
 Committees should ensure staff gather a proper portfolio of information about prospective award winners and not allow the committee to be restricted to what recommenders choose to submit.
 The award is a reflection on CAUT, not the person who puts forward the name.

 (d)The description of criteria and procedures for each of the six CAUT national awards should be modified as necessary to reflect the above recommendations.